James of Saint George: Origin and early life

 There is little firm documentary evidence of James’ early life and origin.
-However, we have very strong circumstantial evidence that his place of birth was Saint-Prex in or around the year 1230.
-We know for certain that his father was also an architect mason named John.
-This strong evidence related to his father, including year of death and architectural style lead to the conclusion that John was Jean Cotereel the builder of Saint-Prex and Lausanne Cathedral.
+Circumstantial evidence, however, suggests that his place of birth was Saint-Prex in or around the year 1230.
+His father was also an architect mason, named John.
+This strong evidence related to his father, including year of death and architectural style, lead to the conclusion that John was Jean Cotereel, the builder of Saint-Prex and Lausanne Cathedral.
 Of particular interest are the similarities of the rose windows at Canterbury Cathedral and Lausanne Cathedral and the similarity of the west window of Lausanne Cathedral to that of the eastern hall window later built at Conwy Castle.

+He would, having moved to England, become known as Master James of Saint George referencing his last known workplace and home in the Viennois Saint-Georges-d'Espéranche.
+The name not coming from the Saint George patron saint of England but from a sainted Archbishop of Vienne.

 Alpine works

 The career of “Magistro Jacobo” began with the construction for Peter II, Count of Savoy of Yverdon-les-Bains Castle.
-At Yverdon James was at first working with his father John, but by 1265 he is recorded as working alone, likely indicating the death of his father.
+At Yverdon, James was at first working with his father John, but by 1265 he is recorded as working alone, likely indicating the death of his father.
 From his apprenticeship to his father he went on to work under the guidance of an engineer from Gascony, who had previously worked for Henry III of England, Jean de Mézos.
-James worked at the Château de Melphe at Salins-les-Thermes at works dictated by Mézos in 1267-68.
+James worked at the Château de Melphe at Salins-les-Thermes at works dictated by Mézos in 1267–68.